shoutem/shoutem.github.io/_posts/1-1-6-ShoutemUIToolkit.md

 <img src='{{ site.baseurl }}/img/getting-started/extension-rich-details.png'/>
 </p>

 That's exactly what we wanted to get!
 Our app reached final look!
 However, our app is using static data.
 Every time we want a change, we need to update the version of extension.
-That would be a very long process.
-It would be better to use Shoutem .
+That would be a very long process. **Shoutem Cloud Storage** to the rescue!